 A tooth has only a brief window of time ― a few hours ― until it can no longer be preserved.
 The faster you act, the better when calling our office to make an emergency appointment.
 These situations are urgent, and we will juggle our regular patients’ appointments to accommodate those who have suffered trauma.

-Trust Kid’s Dental for Emergency Trauma Treatment
+Trust Kid’s Dental to Care for Dental Emergencies

 With years of experiencing mending children’s tooth injuries in Colorado, the Kid’s Dental team at each office is capable of identifying the most effective solution, whether it involves piecing the tooth back together, if possible, or putting a crown over the damaged surface.